Steiner Ranch Housing Report - May 2023

 If you are looking to buy or sell a home in Steiner Ranch, contact me via email or at 512-650-7300.
 Previous editions of How’s the Market in Steiner Ranch are also available.
 If you prefer to read instead of watch, here are the chart and transcript.

-If you have any real estate related questions, please don’t hesitate to call or text me at 512-650-7300 or email me at [email protected].
-Thanks for watching “How’s The Market in Steiner Ranch.”
+If you have any real estate related questions, please don’t hesitate to call me at 512-650-7300 or email me at [email protected].
+If you are thinking of selling your home this summer, now is the time to start talking, so go ahead and reach out.
+Thanks for reading “How’s The Market in Steiner Ranch.”

 Statistics based upon information from ACTRIS for the periods cited.